Project

 This is where this misunderstanding comes from.
 In atmosphere, any jettisoned parts are kept loaded until roughly 22km away.
 Beyond that, they're put on rails and, if the atmospheric pressure is high enough (over 0.1 atm), deleted.
 This applies to any parts - fuel tanks, engines, command pods, probe cores, anything that isn't the active vessel.
 The limit used to be about 2.3km; this was increased but the behaviour remains the same.
 Any parts that exit the physics bubble in atmosphere are deleted, always have been, (probably) always will be.

-#4 Updated by RexKramer over 8 years ago
+#4 Updated by RexKramer about 9 years ago

 • Status changed from New to Not a Bug